Skip to main content

 pendingSession created, waiting for buyerPOST /v1/sessions

-succeededPayment completedPayment processor confirms
+succeededPayment completedPayment processor confirms the capture

 failedPayment declined or erroredPayment processor rejects